run-z/rollup-plugin-flat-dts/README.md

 1. Every export in every TypeScript file considered exported from the package (i.e. part of public API).

-   Mark internal exports (internal API) with `@internal` javadoc tag to prevent this, or declare internal modules with `internal` option.
+   Mark internal exports (internal API) with `@internal` jsdoc tag to prevent this, or declare internal modules with `internal` option.

 2. Default exports supported only at the top level and in entry points ([see below](#multiple-entries)).